 Misconduct, Harassment & Discrimination

-In the event students suspect or experience sexual harassment, sexual assault, misconduct or discrimination by preceptors or any of their Applied Practice party, please learn more about the University Policies, process and resources.
+In the event students suspect or experience sexual harassment, sexual assault, misconduct or discrimination by preceptors or any of their Applied Practice party, please refer to the Sexual Harassment in an Internship (PDF) and learn more about the University Policies, process and resources.

 View the University Policy on: